Deep Learning Based Dynamic Environment Reconstruction for Vehicular ISAC Scenarios: DATA PRE-PROCESSING

 \subsection{Dataset Labeling}

-After pre-processing, channel data and LiDAR point clouds are aligned frame by frame and labeled according to the types of scatterers present in the environment, which is essential for the staged training of the proposed model in Section V. Specifically, the scene of each sample is classified into two categories: (1) scenes containing buildings or trees only, and (2) scenes containing both buildings and trees.
-The Scene categories for each sample are identified using RGB video data acquired from a panoramic camera.
+After pre-processing, channel data and LiDAR point clouds are aligned frame by frame and labeled according to the types of scatterers present in the environment, which is essential for the staged training of the proposed model in Section V. The manual annotation was performed by two independent personnel using MATLAB as the labeling tool.
+Specifically, the labeling rule is based on observing the presence of trees and buildings in the pre-processed LiDAR data, classifying the scene of each sample into two categories: (1) scenes containing buildings or trees only, and (2) scenes containing both buildings and trees.
+Because the pre-processed LiDAR data provides sufficient resolution for the surveyed urban scenarios, there is practically no ambiguity in distinguishing between buildings and trees, making the labeling process largely unaffected by subjective human bias.
+For the consistency check method, since the LiDAR and channel data are strictly aligned frame-by-frame, the process primarily involved verifying the categorical accuracy of the labels assigned by the annotators.
+The scene categories for each sample are also cross-referenced using RGB video data acquired from a panoramic camera.
 Fig. \ref{fig:camera} illustrates the real-world scenes corresponding to two representative samples.
 Specifically, Fig. \ref{fig:camera}(a) shows a sample categorized as a scene containing trees only, while Fig. \ref{fig:camera}(b) depicts a scene containing both buildings and trees.
-Based on this classification, we further define a "cluster" as a single building facade or a group of trees.
+Based on this classification, we further define a "semantic object" as a single building facade or a group of trees.
 In vehicular dynamic scenarios, trees are typically located in front of buildings.
 It is important to note that the building facades almost always face the direction of channel sensing; thus, the term "building" in this paper specifically refers to the facade of a building.
 These labels effectively capture the structural diversity and complexity of the environment, providing the model with more discriminative training samples.